Contact Us

 The History Of Miami International Autodrome Race Track

-The first inaugural Miami GP was held in 2022 and was won by Max Verstappen in his Red Bull.
-The next year the Dutchman again proved that he is one of the best racers out there by winning the trophy in 2023 again.
-This proved that the Miami International Autodrome was made for Max Verstappen only.
-The circuit is positioned on the private ground of Hard Rock Stadium encapsulated with a new and existing road within.
+The first inaugural Miami GP was held in 2022 and was won by Max Verstappen.
+The next year, the Dutchman again proved that he is one of the best racers out there by winning the trophy again in 2023.
+The 2024 season edition was won by Lando Norris.
+The circuit is positioned on the private ground of Hard Rock Stadium, encompassed by a new and existing road within.
 It is one of the temporary F1 tracks out there because after the race ends, the officials dismantle the tracks and convert them back to normal pathways for the stadium arena.

 Stats Of The Miami International Autodrome